hphelion/documentation/moonshot/manage.administration-dashboard.resource-pool.md

 4. Click **Create Resource Pool** to display the Create Resource Pool dialog box.

-5. From the **Cloud Type** drop-down list, select the HP Cloud OS-OpenStack Grizzly.<br>
+5. From the **Cloud Type** drop-down list, select the HP Helion Cloud OS-OpenStack Grizzly.<br>
 Based on the cloud type selected, the options in the Compute Region field change.</br>

 	**Note**:

 	   * If the Cloud Type is selected as Custom, Provider Details are required.

-	   * If the Cloud Type is selected as HP Cloud OS Grizzly, Provider Details are not required.
+	   * If the Cloud Type is selected as HP Helion Cloud OS Grizzly, Provider Details are not required.
-	   * If the Cloud Type is selected as HP Cloud OS Diablo, Provider Details are required.
+	   * If the Cloud Type is selected as HP Helion Cloud OS Diablo, Provider Details are required.
 	   * If the Cloud Type is selected as OpenStack Grizzly, Provider Details are required.

 6. From the **Compute Region** drop-down list, select the region from the options displayed.